-ONC NON-INTERRUMPTIVE (ONC-NI) [8] consists of a set of low priority DDIs feasible for non-interruptive alerts, aiming to reduce alert fatigue for the provider’s workflow of EHRs.
-This group of DDIs does not account for management option features, but the evidence of these DDIs were assessed by an expert where all DDIs needed to surpass a requirement threshold based on literature of control studies.
-Information retrieval consisted in inferring clinical significance and evidence level features from the paper published.
-It is a one-time updated project published in September 2012.
+Next, ONC NON-INTERRUMPTIVE (ONC-NI) [8] consists of a set of low priority DDIs feasible for non-interruptive alerts, aiming to reduce alert fatigue for the provider’s workflow of EHRs.
+We retrieved information regarding the clinical significance and evidence level features.
+Like ONC HIGH-PRIORITY, this is also a one-time updated project published in September 2012.

-These two projects comes from research organized by the Office of The National Coordinator for Health Information Technology (ONC) where in both cases the set of DDIs was a consensus between the different commercial drug providers that participated.
-Those projects were already treated by [], parsing their drug names to Drugbank identifiers.
+These two projects come from research organized by the Office of The National Coordinator for Health Information Technology (ONC) where in both cases the set of DDIs was a consensus between the different commercial drug providers that participated.
+These projects were already treated by [], parsing their drug names to Drugbank identifiers.
 DDI datasets were extracted from that source in February 2020.

 DDI CORPUS 2011 / 2013

-DDI CORPUS 2011 [9] relates to a project included in the DDI Extraction 2011 workshop focused on natural language processing (NLP) techniques for drug-drug extraction from Drugbank database.
-Information retrieval consisted in unstructured text for each DDI, and the order precipitant / object of the ingredients.
+DDI CORPUS 2011 [9] relates to a project included in the DDI Extraction 2011 workshop focused on natural language processing (NLP) techniques for drug-drug extraction from texts selected from the Drugbank database.
 This project dates from September 2011

-DDI CORPUS 2013 [10] relates to a project included in the SemEval 2013 DDI Extraction challenge for the evaluation of NLP techniques applied to recognition of pharmacological substances and drug-drug extraction from Drugbank and Medline databases.
-Information retrieval consisted in unstructured text and mechanism of action feature for each DDI, and the order precipitant / object of the ingredients.
+DDI CORPUS 2013 [10] relates to a project included in the SemEval 2013 DDI Extraction challenge for the evaluation of NLP techniques applied to recognition of pharmacological substances and drug-drug extraction from Drugbank and Medline databases..
 This project dates from July 2013.

 Isabel Segura’s Lab carried out both projects and its raw data can be accessed from her own GitHub.
 Those projects were already treated by [], parsing their drug names to Drugbank identifiers.
 DDI datasets were extracted from that source in February 2020.